 Spotify and Dropbox are two big tech players (which we use.
 A lot!) that are going public at multi-billion dollar valuations.
 Great news, right?

-It’s safe to assume that going public is a good outcome for most startup founders and investors, but what does it mean for their employees?
+It may be safe to assume that going public is a good outcome for most startup founders and investors, but what does it mean for their employees?
 What happens to their stock options or shares when the company goes public?
 Can you get $5.2 billion richer like Facebook employees did?
 This post will discuss just that.

 A Quick Refresher

 Before we go there, a quick refresher on stock options.
 Startups use stock options as a form of compensation that gives their employees the right to participate in the company’s success.
 Receiving options gives employees the opportunity to buy the company’s shares at a predetermined fixed price.
-If the share price increases over time, employees can basically purchase shares at a discount since that predetermined price (exercise price) that they pay is set at the outset and it does not change over time.
+If the share price increases over time, employees can basically purchase shares at a discount since the predetermined price (exercise price) they pay is set at the outset and it does not change over time.

 In other words, as an employee, your potential profit comes from the increase in the company’s share price, or the company’s value appreciation.
-What’s nice about this, is that you, as an early employee, can really contribute to the company’s growth and make an impact when it comes to its value and share price.
+The nice thing about this, is that you, as an early employee, can really contribute to the company’s growth and make an impact when it comes to its value and share price.
 There are plenty of things we can’t control or even impact in our lives, so it’s nice to be able to have some influence here.

-If you want to learn more about option basics before continuing to read this post, check out our earlier post right here.
+If you want to learn more about option basics before continuing to read this post, check out our earlier post here.